LukeShortCloud/lifepages/src/games/tabletop.rst

 These are general considerations for creating player and non-player characters.

-Minimal:

 -  Age: child, teen, adult, or elderly.
+-  Family tree: parents, spouse, and/or siblings.
 -  Height: short, average, or tall.
 -  Education level: dumb, average, or smart.
 -  `Personality traits <https://www.betterhelp.com/advice/personality/what-are-some-common-dd-personality-traits/>`__.
 -  Accent.

-Full:

--  Family tree: parents, spouse, and/or siblings.
+-  Character class (pick one) [4]:

+   -  Assassin = Stealthy and fast.
+   -  Entertainer = Musicians that provide moral support.
+   -  Healer = Heals teammates.
+   -  Ranger = Long-range weapons.
+   -  Soldier = Short-range weapons.
+   -  Tank = Lots of health.
+   -  Wizard = Magic.

 -  Background story:

    -  What is their goal in life?